AaronMargosis/Aaron-Margosis-SysNocturnals-Extras/README.md

 The **"SysNocturnals Extras"** are some binaries and tools that I published on my blogs at Microsoft that are no longer available on Microsoft's blog platform, including LUA Buglight and the App Install Recorder scripts.
 I'm making them available, once again.
 (Note that the compiled tools do not include source code.)

+Click on this repo's `Releases` to download the extras.

 ## SysNocturnals Extras

 ### LUA Buglight